rhythnic/hyperdrive-gateway-server/README.md

 ## Use

-To view a hyperdrive-distributed website, use this URL pattern:
+To view a hyperdrive website, use this URL pattern:

 ```
 http://localhost:8085/hyper/PUBLIC_KEY/FILE_PATH